pm4net/OCEL-CLI/README.md

 # Installation

 Run `dotnet tool install --global ocel-cli` to install the tool from NuGet.
-If you cloned the project locally, run `dotnet tool install --global --add-source .\nupkg\ cli` from the CLI directory.

 # Usage